 Ubersuggest is entirely free to use, and all that you have to do is enter ‘seed keywords’ that relate to your offered products/services.
 The tool will then provide you with statistical data, such as the Search Volume, SEO Difficulty, Paid Difficulty, Cost Per Click (CPC).

 Not only this, but Ubersuggest also shows a visual representation of any fluctuations in search volume, which could be due to seasonality… Particularly important to know so there are no hidden surprises when traffic is fluctuating.

 Finally, the tool also shows keyword ideas/related keywords, which can be used to find keyword ideas for your blog… Although in the case shown in the screenshot, no suitable keywords were displayed by the tool.

-Another great tool which is often a good source for keyword ideas is KWFinder, which shows similar data to Ubersuggest,
+Another great tool which is often a good source for keyword ideas is KeySearch, which shows similar data to Ubersuggest,

-K.W Finder will allow you to create a free account for a few searches, although the paid version is particularly helpful.
-This tool allows you to export results in an excel format, meaning that you can keep all of your findings in a folder on your computer, ready to access when you’re ready to do SEO & Keyword Mapping (But that’s another topic in itself that I will write an article on).
+KeySearch is a paid tool, but it’s priced extremely affordably, and will allow you to do in-depth on-page and off-page SEO analysis, as well as focused keyword research, all of which can be exported in an excel format, meaning that you can keep all of your findings in a folder on your computer, ready to access when you’re ready to do SEO & Keyword Mapping (But that’s another topic in itself that I will write an article on).